tonicforhealth/json-rpc/README.md

 - Write full documentation;
 - Add model transformer aware interface;
 - Add error handling for normalizers;
+- Normalize should check denormalization errors;
+- Handle collection types in type resolver;
+- Parse use block to work with FQCN in normalizers detect type method;
 - Add exceptions to documentation.